Obtaining an API Key and Pool

 The response will then contain details about your user and the Wherewolf app(s) linked to it.

-Inside the returned object, you will find the properties key
+Inside the returned object, you will find the properties key and pool.

 {